Don't Come Around Here No More: Background and writing

+Both Petty and Stewart recalled that certain band members, including Mike Campbell, were initially unreceptive to the song.
+Stewart mentioned that Benmont Tench "knew that there was something to the song" and that "one by one, the band warmed up to me."
+Whereas Nicks was absent from the session, her backing vocalists still attended and recorded some parts at the insistence of Stewart.
+Nicks returned the next day to find that Petty and Stewart had recorded the song in her absence.
+Another backing vocalist, Stephanie Spruill, recorded the high note at the end of the song.
+Petty recounted the method that Stewart employed for Spruill to reach the note.

+Stewart said that the final recording combined aspects of his demo with a series of new tracks recorded by some session musicians and members of the Heartbreakers.
+He suggested that the Heartbreakers enter the song in double-time near the end of the track.
+Stewart also incorporated a snippet of a bass lick from a musician he was working with in England and brought a member from the London Philharmonic Orchestra into the recording studio to play cello.
+The remaining string parts were generated from a string synthesizer played by Tench.
+After hearing the complete song, Nicks declined to replace Petty's vocals, feeling she could not do the song justice.
+According to Iovine, Petty wanted to keep the song for himself.
+Petty recalled that he spent roughly one month working on the song with Stewart.

 Reception

 "Don't Come Around Here No More" is widely regarded as one of Petty's best songs.
-In its contemporary review of the song, Cash Box said that it "features a surprisingly ethereal assortment of sounds including purely psychedelic guitars" and that "Petty’s gut-wrenching lead vocal ...is the captivating soul of the song."
+In its contemporary review of the song, Cash Box said that it "features a surprisingly ethereal assortment of sounds including purely psychedelic guitars" and that "Petty’s gut-wrenching lead vocal ... is the captivating soul of the song."
 In 2017, Billboard ranked the song number six on their list of the 20 greatest Tom Petty songs, and in 2020, Rolling Stone ranked the song number three on their list of the 50 greatest Tom Petty songs.

 Music video

-The music video is themed around the 1865 Lewis Carroll novel Alice in Wonderland, and was directed by Jeff Stein.
+The music video is themed around the 1865 Lewis Carroll novel Alice in Wonderland, and it was directed by Jeff Stein.
 Stewart appears as the caterpillar at the beginning, sitting on a mushroom with a hookah water pipe while playing a sitar.
 Petty appears in the video dressed as The Mad Hatter, and actress/singer Louise Foley played Alice.
 Alice eats a cake given to her by Stewart and tumbles into a black/white-patterned realm similar to the "Mad Tea Party" scene from Alice in Wonderland.
 She experiences a succession of bizarre events, culminating in her body being turned into a cake and eaten by the guests at the tea party.
-The video ends with Petty swallowing Alice whole, burping softly, and wiping his mouth with a napkin.
+The video ends with Petty swallowing Alice whole, burping softly, and wiping his mouth with a napkin as the song abruptly stops, cutting off the last 29 seconds of the closing guitar solo as heard on the album version.